 There are no formal entry requirements to study this qualification.

-You do not need to be with young children in order to study this qualification, however in both core practice-focused modules it is strongly recommended students gain direct experience with young children (birth to 7 years, 11 months).
+You do not need to be working with young children in order to study this qualification; however, in both core practice-focused modules we strongly recommend you gain direct experience with young children (birth to 7 years, 11 months).

 Students not working with young children (employed or in a voluntary capacity) will need to negotiate opportunities to gain such practical experience.
 It is your responsibility and that of your employer – not the OU’s - to ensure the necessary Disclosure and Barring Service (DBS) check (or equivalent if not working in England) required for the setting and country in which you’re working is obtained and that you meet the ‘fit person’ criteria for work with young children.
-If you are in any doubt about your eligibility or to find out more, contact the relevant agency in your country.
+If you are in any doubt about your eligibility, or to find out more, contact the relevant agency in your country.